Vishal954664/Linux_training/vishal/day3/readme.md

 It is commad in linux to locate files folder it can search files by name ,creation date ,modification date and by user in mutiple user platform .

-vishal@vishal-VirtualBox:~$ find -name sagar.txt
+vishal@vishal-VirtualBox:~$ find -name vishal.txt

-./sagar.txt
+./vishal.txt